-Can you tell us (if applicable) some of AIA’s strategies and initiatives to help promote the right to fair access to repair information?
+Can you tell us some of AIA’s strategies and initiatives to help promote the right to fair access to repair information?

 JFC: Absolutely.
 There are two goals for our campaign and the first one is designed to mobilize and educate our industry.
 We have launched a website—vehicledataaccess.aiacanada.com.
-This is where members of the industry can go to make the pledge of talking to the customers, talking to their employees and taking positions on social media about sharing information with their peers and ensuring that we spread the message.
+This is where members of the industry can go to pledge to talk to the customers, talking to their employees and taking positions on social media about sharing information with their peers and ensuring that we spread the message.

 The second part is to drive people to a petition we have online, and that petition has been created to notify Minister Navdeep Bains, the federal government Minister of Innovation, Science, and Industry about the importance of ensuring that consumers have access to and control of the wireless data in their vehicle.

-So this is our call to action for the industry and we invite everybody to visit: vehicledataaccess.aiacanada.com in order to sign the pledge and sign the petition.
+So this is our call to action for the industry and we invite everybody to visit: vehicledataaccess.aiacanada.com to sign the pledge and sign the petition.

 JFC: As always, I want to close by saying one thing, just remember, it is Your Car, Your Data and Your Choice!